Döner auf einem Teller: Dönerverkäufe am Finanzamt vorbei – Steuerhinterziehung im Dönerimbiss

 Kebab sales bypassing the tax office – tax evasion in kebab restaurants

-Our law firm Mügge, Dr. Pitschel & Partner | MPP Rechtsanwälte is highly specialised in tax law and criminal law and has extensive expertise in the catering industry.
+Our law firm, Mügge, Dr. Pitschel & Partner | MPP Rechtsanwälte, highly specialized in tax and criminal law, possesses extensive expertise in the gastronomy industry.

 Please do not hesitate to contact us.
 The law firm Mügge, Dr Pitschel & Partner | MPP Rechtsanwälte is your reliable and professional partner in all tax and criminal law matters.